 Like many drugs, amphetamines were originally manufactured as a treatment for serious medical conditions.
 Commonly prescribed for attention deficit disorder and narcolepsy, amphetamines are also misused to promote weight loss and prolonged wakefulness.
-Amphetamines stimulate the central nervous system, resulting in feelings of euphoria and increased energy.
+These drugs stimulate the central nervous system, resulting in feelings of euphoria and increased energy.
 Amphetamine abuse is a growing concern in this country and requires medically supervised detox and treatment.
-This page contains essential information about amphetamine treatment.
+This page contains essential information about amphetamine addiction treatment.

-How Amphetamine Addiction is Treated
+How Is Amphetamine Addiction Treated?

-If you or someone you love is struggling with amphetamine abuse, there are amphetamine treatment options available.
+If you or someone you love is struggling with amphetamine abuse, there are amphetamine addiction treatment options available.
 The treatment for amphetamine addiction typically involves three main steps:

+Step 1.
 Amphetamine Detox

 - Tremors